How Do Buddhists Feel About Tattoos?

 Buddha Back Tattoo

-Though you may not be able to see it yourself, think of a Buddha back tattoo as a way to carry him with you always in a very special place!
+Consider a Buddha back tattoo as a way to keep him close to you always in a very special spot, even if you can't see it yourself.

 Buddha Tattoo Forearm